jgithub112/Network-Traffic-Basics-IDS-Evasion-and-Detection-Fundamentals-/README.md

 This repository contains hands-on security analysis write-ups completed during online cybersecurity training labs on TryHackMe.
 The focus of this portfolio is blue-team operations, including network traffic analysis, intrusion detection, and attacker technique identification.
 All activities were conducted in controlled lab environments and are intended for educational and professional development purposes only.

+All screenshots, packet captures, and scenarios were obtained from TryHackMe hands-on labs as part of an online cybersecurity course.